dev-this/laravel-console-logg/README.md

 # What does it do?

-**ConsoleLogg provides output messages for your artisan commands, between your shared code which is using the built-in Laravel logger**
+**Logger channel for sharing messages between application and console commands**

 Typically, this requires a hacky solution, such as coupling your shared services with a console logger, or configuring multiple driver channels.

 With ConsoleLogg you can have logs for your artisan commands, and behave as usual with http/controllers.

-**Use your Laravel logger throughout your application shared services as usual**
+**No code changes are required with logger usage**

+Supported:
 - _Dependency Injection/autowiring_ `LoggerInterface $logger` & `$logger->debug("yeet")`
 - `logger()->critical("Send help")`
 - `Log::alert("She find pictures in my email")`